flowchart TB

 Together, these form the foundation upon which Aarokya builds.
 India has already invested billions in this digital public infrastructure.
 Aarokya’s role is to use it — faithfully, responsibly, and with purpose — to deliver healthcare outcomes that justify that investment many times over.

-Regulatory compliance — Full alignment with India’s Digital Personal Data Protection Act.
-Compliance with IRDAI regulations for insurance operations.
-Adherence to National Health Authority standards for ABHA integration.
-Alignment with international health data standards (HL7 FHIR) for interoperability.
+Regulatory compliance — Full alignment with India’s Digital Personal Data Protection Act, IRDAI regulations for insurance operations, National Health Authority standards for ABHA integration, and international health data standards (HL7 FHIR) for interoperability.

 Ethical governance — An independent data ethics board reviews Aarokya’s data practices, AI models, and privacy policies.
-Regular transparency reports published publicly.
-User-accessible dashboards showing what data is held, who has accessed it, and for what purpose.
+Regular transparency reports are published publicly.
+User-accessible dashboards show what data is held, who has accessed it, and for what purpose.

 Aarokya is open source.
 The code, the platform, the protocols — all built in the open, inspectable by anyone, improvable by the community, and adaptable for any context or country.